Slevinski/slevinski.github.io/series/university-of-iowa/entries/outreach-memo/handout.md

 ## Purpose

-This memo is the short internal-facing summary for University of Iowa faculty, research staff, grants staff, development staff, and other stakeholders who need the whole opportunity explained quickly and clearly.
+For University of Iowa faculty, research staff, grants staff, development staff, and other stakeholders who need the whole opportunity explained quickly and clearly, this memo provides a short internal-facing summary.

-Its job is not to replace the other decks.

-Its job is to:
+In short form, it:

 - summarize the whole structure
 - explain why the opportunity matters now